 In sports sponsorship, the physical positioning of the sponsors is of huge importance in determining visibility and ensuring a good ROI.
-Different positions have different costs and different visibility, and this can of course be down to various factors – the platforms that they’ll be distributed on, for example, and the popularity or dynamism of the sport in question.
-Both of these things will determine audience size and the potential reach of your campaign.
+Different positions have different costs and different visibility, and this can, of course, be down to various factors – the platforms that they’ll be distributed on, for example, and the popularity or dynamism of the sport in question.
+Both of these things will determine the audience size and the potential reach of your campaign.

 Where can the sponsor be put?

 Generally, sponsors can be positioned in five places (or, “macro elements”):